Functional Ito Calculus, Path-dependence and the Computation of Greeks: Greeks for Path-Dependent Derivatives

 \subsubsection{Numerical Example}

-Volatility derivatives are financial contracts such that their underlying asset is a measurement of volatility or variance; for instance, the realized volatility over a pre-determined period or the Chicago Board Options Exchange Market Volatility Index (VIX).
+Volatility derivatives are financial contracts such that their underlying asset is a measurement of volatility or variance, such as the realized volatility over a pre-determined period or the Chicago Board Options Exchange Market Volatility Index (VIX).

-In this example, we will consider the continuous-time version of options on realized variance, more precisely \textit{options on quadratic variation}, see for example \cite{lee_quad_var_derivative}.
+In this example, we will consider the continuous-time version of options on realized variance, more precisely \textit{options on quadratic variation}, see for instance \cite{lee_quad_var_derivative}.
 This example was not dealt in the Malliavin calculus setting.

-We will consider a payoff functional $g$ of the form $g(Y_T) = \phi(y_T, QV(Y_T))$, where $QV$ is the functional representing the pathwise quadratic variation of the \textit{logarithm} of the price path, we refer the reader to Section \ref{sec:stoch_int_quad_var}.
+We will consider a payoff functional $g$ of the form $g(Y_T) = \phi(y_T, QV(Y_T))$, where $QV$ is the functional representing the pathwise quadratic variation of the price path, we refer the reader to Appendix \ref{sec:stoch_int_quad_var}.
 Particularly, we will examine a Call option with a variance European knock-out barrier, i.e. $\phi(y, QV) = (y - K)^+1_{\{QV < H\}}$.
-We will called this derivative a VKO Call option.
-This derivative is a commonly traded exotic derivative in the Foreign Exchange markets.
+This derivative is called a VKO Call option; it is a commonly traded exotic derivative in the Foreign Exchange markets.

 The price functional $f(Y_t) = \bE[g(X_T) \ | \ Y_t]$ is defined as in Equation (\ref{eq:conditioned_expec}).
 We start by observing that, under a local volatility model, an augmentation-of-variable argument shows that one can write $f(Y_t) = \psi(t, y_t, QV(Y_t))$.
 Following this characterization, one could prove the smoothness of the function $\psi$ (and hence of the functional $f$) using classical tools of PDE.
 Hence, $f$ satisfies Assumptions \ref{assump:delta_reg}.